AdaCore/spark2014/docs/lrm/source/language-defined-aspects-and-attributes.rst

 X'Unchecked_Access  		      No		     No access types or aliases X'Update            		      Yes
 S'Val				      Yes
-X'Valid				      Yes	             First release does not use this in proofs S'Value				      Yes
+X'Valid				      Yes	             Assumed to be True at present S'Value				      Yes
 P'Version	  		      Yes
 S'Wide_Image			      Yes